 15. Persistently.
 God is infinite!
 His excellencies are more than the sand on the seashore and the stars in the sky.
 We will forever wonder at God’s glory and those glories can be seen and delighted in now.
 Every true Christian should give themselves to knowing God in the fullest way possible.
 This means persistent study and wholehearted devotion.

 16. Corporately.
 Bad theology hurts people.
-Destructive decisions are made every day as a result of the biblical truth they disregard or the biblical truth that they do not know.
+Destructive decisions are made every day due to the biblical truth they disregard or the biblical truth they do not know.
 People are in need of the truth, including people in your church.
 Who in your local congregation can you instruct in sound doctrine?

 17. Evangelistically.
 We study theology not only for our own joy in the Lord but also that the nations might be glad in God (Psalm 67).
-Outside of your church, is there someone you can share a theological insight with today?
+Is there someone you can share a theological insight with outside your church today?

 18. Eagerly.
 Be encouraged that “what we will be has not appeared” (1 Jn 3:2).
 There is coming a day when “we shall see him as he is.”
 In glory, our incomplete understanding of theology will give way to perfect sight and savoring of God.